 "Foreign Missionary" - An individual who is assigned duty outside of the United States by an organization that engages in educational, philanthropic, humanitarian or altruistic works.
-The missionary organization must be exempt from the payment of federal taxes and must have been engaged in placing foreign missionaries for at least five years.
+The missionary organization must be exempt from the payment of federal taxes and must have been engaged in placing foreign missionaries for at least 5 years.
 Examples of such missionary organizations include, but are not limited to, the following: Peace Corps, Evangelical Alliance Mission, etc.

-"Full-time Student" - In relation to scholarship and grant programs, an individual enrolled for twelve or more credit hours, for either a semester or quarter term.
-In defined at 34 CFR 668.2.
+"Full-time Student" - In relation to scholarship and grant programs, an individual enrolled for 12 or more credit hours, for either a semester or quarter term.
+In relation to the Federal Family Educational Loan Program, full-time student is defined at 34 CFR 668.2.